Bash is (as of today) the de facto shell on most systems you’ll get in touch with: Linux, macOS, and the WSL on Windows 10.

 chsh -s /usr/local/bin/fish

-I noticed before that you might (or not) see your current working directory in the Bash prompt.
+I noted before that you might (or might not) see your current working directory in the Bash prompt.
 Where is this determined?
 In the Bash configuration!

 There’s a bit of confusion here because Bash uses a different configuration file for different scenarios, and it also reads multiple configuration files.